Social Work, BSW (SWRK)

 Co-requisite: SWRK 3301.

 The course will explore policy within the context of social, economic, and environmental justice issues including oppression, poverty, income inequality, food insecurity, immigration, healthcare disparity, pollution, criminal justice, and other issues that affect individual and social well-being.
 The impact of social policies and social programs on vulnerable populations will also be explored.
 Students will understand and identify with the role of social workers as agents of change in developing and advocating for social policies that meet the needs of clients.
-This course will include service learning in a community setting and will culminate in a project that will evaluate policy issues that arise throughout the semester.
+This course will include community engaged learning in an agency setting and culminates in an original research project that includes a presentation and poster to be presented at the research symposium.
 Previously SK 0303.

 SWRK 3304 Research in Social Work Practice 4 Credits

 Scientific inquiry which tests theory and supports the evidence base of social work intervention is a critical component of social work education.
-The research course introduces students to all aspects of the research process, including forming hypotheses, framing research questions, conceptualizing and conducting a literature review, identifying variables, quantitative and qualitative measurement, sampling, data collection, coding, data analysis, and communication of results.
+The research course introduces students to all aspects of the research process, including forming hypotheses, framing research questions, conceptualizing, and conducting a literature review, identifying variables, quantitative and qualitative measurement, sampling, data collection, coding, data analysis, and communication of results.
 Students will also learn to include and be sensitive to ethical guidelines in social work research and the importance of a culturally competent approach to research.
-This course will include service learning, and culminates with a research project that poses questions for scientific inquiry in relation to the service learning experience.
+This course will include community engaged learning and culminates in an original research project that includes a presentation and poster to be presented at the research symposium.
 Previously SK 0304.

 SWRK 3311 Leadership for Interdisciplinary Health Professionals 3 Credits